pjmagee/vision/README.md

 # Vision

-This project runs on nightly builds of .NET Core and ASP.NET Core.
+This project runs on .NET Core 3 Preview

 ## Technologies / Frameworks